 - Methods and elements

 A costume designer dressed characters in movies and television.
 Every character’s appearance, whether a well-worn t-shirt or an elaborate period dress, is carefully considered.

 Costume designers consider a character’s style and the production’s overall aesthetic when creating an outfit.
 Even though costume design and fashion design have some similarities, costume designers have to consider the filmmaking process when designing their looks, like whether the garment can stand up to the rigors of filming, provide enough movement for actors, and show up well on camera.

 Costume design and background actors

 All wardrobes for production, including background actors, are overseen by costume designers.
-Therefore, your Details Blog will often include detailed wardrobe notes when Central Casting books you.
-As a result, these notes are written with the overall costume design of the production in mind, which is why you should read your details carefully and follow the instructions given.
+Therefore, your Details Blog often includes detailed wardrobe notes when Central Casting books you.
+As a result, these notes are written with the overall costume design of the production in mind, which is why you should read your details carefully and follow the instructions.